LyleCoryMiller/Portfolio-Projects/Project-1-Sales-Performance-Analysis/README.md

 ---

 ## 💡 Final Thoughts
-This project reflects core responsibilities of **Business Analysts**, **Operations Analysts**, and **CRM Specialists**—turning raw transaction data into actionable business insights.
+This project demonstrates core capabilities expected of **Business Analysts**, **Operations Analysts**, and **CRM Specialists**—turning raw transaction data into actionable business insights.
 It demonstrates the ability to identify performance issues, support decision-making, and propose strategic improvements based on data.